prokrypt/PicoCalc/Code/MP3Player/README.md

 Copy pico-mp3-player.uf2 to picocalc

 ### Notes
-Currently only supports up to 64 mp3s, only ascii characters are legal mp3 filename.
+Currently only supports up to **64** mp3 files, and only ascii characters are legal mp3 filename.

 #### Special thanks